iamshobi/hmapp/README.md

 - **Survey shifts** – after multiple sessions with pre/post check-ins, see how **stress**, **energy**, and **mood** change from before to after practice
 - **Trends · Check-ins · Notes** – available after enough sessions and survey responses: **Trends** (stress, energy, mood, coherence over time), **Check-ins** (calendar view of your journey), **Notes** (session notes with Today / Week / Month filters and swipe to edit or delete)
 - **Community Coherence Points** – community totals for the day and “highest day ever” (display)
-- **Share My Progress** – native share sheet with sessions, streak, and coherence points
+- **Share Progress** – native share sheet with sessions, streak, and coherence points

 ## Prerequisites